-The spread is one of the key costs involved in CFD trading – the tighter the spread, the better value you're getting as a trader.
+The spread is one of the key costs involved when online trading – the tighter the spread, the better value you're getting as a trader.
 We offer consistently competitive spreads, with our spreads starting from just 0.7 points for EUR/USD and USD/JPY, and from 1 point for the UK 100 and Germany 30 indices.
 Tight spreads mean that you can make a profit or loss from even small movements in price.
 See our range of markets page for more information about our spreads.

 Once you have placed your trade and either selected buy or sell on a particular product (eg US 30), you will be looking for that market to move further than the price of the spread.
 If that outcome is achieved when you close your trade, you'll make a profit by buying your sell trade, or conversely, selling your buy trade.

 Note that there are other potential costs to consider, for example some markets involve a commission charge or a combination of spread and commission.

 The spread is calculated using the last large numbers of the buy and sell price within a price quote.

 The spread on the UK 100 shown here is 1.0, calculated by subtracting 6446.7 (sell price) from 6447.7 (buy price).